 I do not, you will be glad to hear, intend to attempt to add anything to the debate on overcoming feelings of inadequacy in your career.
-Rather, I am going to provide a little homily on how not to talk to journalists.
+Rather, I am going to offer (joy of joys….) a little homily on how not to talk to journalists.

 The second is that, with the possible exception of specialist professional magazines, it is dangerous to assume any prior level of knowledge on the part of readers.
-When writing about a technical subject for a lay audience you need to go back to first principles.
+When writing about a technical subject for a lay audience a journalist needs to go back to first principles.

 The third, related to the second, is that by asking the “stupid” question the journalist gives the interviewee a chance to explain the basic issues to readers.

-If a journalist asks what you consider to be an entry-level question they may not know the answer.
-Equally, they may be well aware of the answer but be asking so they can quote you – with your professional authority behind it – rather than putting it in their own words.
+If journalists ask what you consider to be entry-level questions they may not know the answers.
+Equally, they may be well aware of the answers but be asking so they can quote you – with your professional authority – rather than using their own words.

 Both scenarios demand courtesy from the interviewee.
 I recall an incident some 20 years ago when a middle-aged (inevitably) male financial services “expert” gave a (you guessed it) young female journalist at the very beginning of her career an incredibly hard time for asking him, “What is a pension?”